We Need to Talk About Your Architecture.

 WHY?!

-If your codebase can't accept new data flows, plug in new services, or extend functionality without cascading rewrites, I hate to break it to you, that's not an AI problem.
-That's a design problem you've been ignoring.
+Nice!
+Your codebase can't accept new data flows, plug in new services, or extend functionality without cascading rewrites!
+Welp, I hate to break it to you, this is not an AI problem..... (holds up mirror).

 ACL